 - WPA + TKIP / AES

 Today, the Wi-Fi Extender on the market is compatible with WPA.
 Again, if your router doesn’t support WPA, it’s time to upgrade and buy a new one.

 The original IEEE 802.11 Wi-Fi from 1997 is now obsolete.
 Since then, the A, B, G, N, and AC standards have been added.
 It makes no sense to buy a Wi-Fi Extender with the latest technology if your router does not support it since you will not be able to take advantage of it.
 So before buying a Wi-Fi Extender, first check your router, and in case it is at least not N, consider replacing it.

-These standards refer to the amount of data they can transfer, something that is measured in Mbps.
+These standards refer to the amount of data they can transfer, measured in Mbps.
 Thus, 1Mbps is equivalent to 1,000,000 bits per second.

-Starting with the Wi-Fi 5 or IEEE 802.11ac standard, it is possible to operate in the 5 GHz frequency band, a channel that is fairly clean from interference as there are no other technologies such as Bluetooth operating on it.
+Starting with the Wi-Fi 5 or IEEE 802.11ac standard, operating in the 5 GHz frequency band is possible.
+This channel is fairly clean from interference as there are no other technologies such as Bluetooth operating on it.
 However, the 802.11b, IEEE 802.11g, and IEEE 802.11n standards work in the 2.4 GHz band, available on a universal scale.
 Of course, the data transmission speeds are very different, as you can see in this table:

 Dual or single band